 New Student Orientation In The New Normal

-And as you scroll through your online new student orientation program, you begin to shake your head, wondering how in the world are you going to succeed in this new environment.
+In the meantime, as you scroll through your online New Student Orientation information, you begin to shake your head, wondering how in the world are you going to succeed in this new environment.

-Transitioning into this new culture will definitely be challenging, but you can do it!
+Transitioning into this new culture will definitely be a challenge, but you can do it!

 You keep asking yourself,